amygrahamie/IXD507-ProjectIdeas/README.md

 * I've no experience myself with medication etc so would have to do a lot of user testing / research on medication
 * People would require training on how to use the app properly.
 Elderly people may struggle if not used to using any form of technology.
 * Could add as an extra work load for Dr's / Data protection issues.
+* This could become quite complicated due to the amount of disabilities so you'd have to make sure you have a solid system in place that then could be personalised for more complicated disabilities.

 ## How might it be built?